phellipeandrade/discord-bot-daily/README.md

 The bot fetches songs from the text channel defined by `MUSIC_CHANNEL_ID`.
 Running `/next-song` replies with the next unplayed message containing a link, attachment or embed along with a **Play** button.
-If `DAILY_VOICE_CHANNEL_ID` is set, pressing the button will make the bot join that voice channel and stream the audio.
-If `PLAYER_FORWARD_COMMAND` is configured, instead of playing the music directly, the bot will reply with a command you can copy and paste in another player bot.
+When pressing the button, the bot will reply with a command you can copy and paste in another player bot (such as Groovy, Rythm, etc.).
 The original request message receives a 🐰 reaction so it won't be selected again.

-Use `/stop-music` to stop the current playback.
+The default command is `/play`, but it can be configured through `PLAYER_FORWARD_COMMAND` in the `serverConfig.json` file.
 Admins can remove all bunny reactions from the request channel with `/clear-bunnies` if needed.

 ## Testing